pvtclawn/pinv/README.md

-# PinV [WIP]
+# PinV ᵝ [WIP]

-PinV is a decentralized Farcaster mini-app that turns dynamic, AI-generated widgets into tradable, ownable assets (ERC1155 tokens).
-It allows users to "pin" live, interactive content to their Farcaster profile or channel, powered by secure, decentralized execution.
+**PinV** turns dynamic, AI-generated widgets into tradable, ownable assets (ERC1155 tokens) on Farcaster.
+It creates a new economy for interactive content, allowing users to "pin" live applications—showing real-time data like weather, markets, or social feeds—directly to their profiles.

 ## 🌟 Vision & Mechanics